zixoan/iona/README.md

   - Returns the lower case version of the input string
 - ToUpperCase(string) : string
   - Returns the upper case version of the input string
+- StartsWith(string value, string prefix) : bool
+  - Returns true if the value string starts with the prefix string (case sensitive).
+- EndsWith(string value, string suffix) : bool
+  - Returns true if the value string ends with the suffix string (case sensitive).
 - Range(int upperBound) : int_array
   - Returns an int array from zero to the given upper bound
+- FileExists(string path) : bool
+  - Returns true if the given file/directory exists, otherwise false
+- FileRead(string path) : string
+  - Returns the complete content of the file from the given path.
+If the path is a directory an empty string is returned.
+- FileWrite(string path, string data) : bool
+  - Writes the data to the file path and returns true if successfull, otherwise false

 ### custom functions